nodtvedt/qlik-sense-r-regression-extension/README.md

 | ---------- | -------- |
 |![](screens/dimensions.PNG)|![](screens/group_by.PNG)|

 Select the measure on which you want to run the regression.
-Since Sense wants an aggregation function on measures, there's a bit of name scrubbing in the background to avoid confusing R.
+Since Sense wants an aggregation function on measures, there's a bit of name scrubbing in the background to avoid confusing R (all non-alphanumeric characters are replaced with underscore _).

 ![](screens/measures.PNG)